Scada-Hacker/EmacsWindowManager/README.md

 5. Create an .xinitrc file

 This will launch Emacs when you type startx.
-I've created an example of what i use in this repository
+I've created an example of what I use in this repository

 6. startx